dearmahmud/dearmahmud.github.io/_pages/research.md

 author_profile: true
 ---

-## Research Overview

-My work focuses on wireless systems that extract information about their environment while operating as communication hardware.
-The emphasis is on the physical layer, where antennas, waveforms, and signal processing are designed together under practical constraints.

-The approach is straightforward: use the same RF chain for both sensing and communication, without relying on idealized assumptions or additional hardware blocks.
+My research focuses on wireless communication, RF sensing, antenna engineering, and sensing-oriented wireless systems for future ISAC and 6G applications.
+Over the years, my work has gradually evolved from conventional communication-system problems toward systems where communication hardware itself also functions as a sensing platform.
+I am particularly interested in antenna and microwave-based sensing systems that can be physically built, experimentally validated, and deployed under real operating conditions.
+Much of my work combines RF engineering, microwave sensing, SDR prototyping, embedded systems, signal processing, and lightweight machine-learning-based inference using experimentally measured data rather than simulation-only environments.
+A recurring theme in my research is using wireless infrastructure not only to transmit information, but also to perceive and interpret the surrounding environment.
+This idea has shaped much of my recent work in RF sensing, multimodal sensing, and integrated sensing and communication architectures.

 ---

-## OFDM and Communication Systems
+## Early Work in Wireless Communication Systems

-I started with MIMO-OFDM systems, working on problems that remain relevant in current wireless standards.
-The focus was on improving system behavior while maintaining implementability.

-I developed data-aided channel estimation methods that combine pilot symbols with reliable data subcarriers.
-This improves estimation accuracy and reduces pilot overhead compared to classical approaches.
-In parallel, I worked on peak-to-average power ratio reduction using companding, orthogonal basis functions, and predictive filtering.
-These methods reduce PAPR while preserving spectral efficiency and error performance.

-I also explored physical-layer security through multilevel chaotic encryption schemes integrated into the signal structure.
-This work reinforced a consistent view of system design: performance, efficiency, and security must be addressed together.
+My earlier research focused on communication-system design, particularly MIMO-OFDM systems.
+During this period, I worked on channel estimation, PAPR reduction, signal reliability, and physical-layer security.
+One part of the work involved data-aided channel estimation methods that combined pilot symbols with reliable data carriers to improve estimation accuracy while reducing pilot overhead.
+I also explored several PAPR reduction techniques using predictive filtering, companding, precoding, and orthogonal basis methods under nonlinear amplifier and fading-channel conditions.
+Alongside this, I worked on physical-layer security using chaotic encryption integrated into OFDM structures.
+Although these problems addressed different aspects of communication systems, they shared the same engineering objective: improving wireless-system performance while keeping the solutions computationally practical.
+This period gave me a strong foundation in communication theory, signal processing, and wireless-system design.

 ---

-## RF Sensing Using Antenna Systems
+## Transition Toward RF Sensing

-My research direction shifted toward sensing when I began working with antenna structures whose electromagnetic response changes with the surrounding environment.

-In these systems, the antenna acts as both radiator and sensor.
-This allows communication signals to carry environmental information without modifying the system architecture.

-The main outcome of this work is that sensing can be embedded directly into RF hardware instead of treated as a separate module.
+My research direction changed significantly during my PhD at the Norwegian University of Science and Technology (NTNU), where I worked on the AQMA project funded by the Research Council of Norway.
+During this period, I became increasingly interested in whether communication hardware itself could operate as a sensing system.
+Instead of treating antennas only as radiating structures, I started exploring whether their electromagnetic behavior could also be used to detect and characterize the surrounding environment.
+That shift gradually moved my work toward microwave sensing, antenna-based sensing systems, and integrated sensing and communication.
+The research combined RF engineering, electromagnetics, microwave sensing, signal processing, and machine learning.
+I worked extensively with CST, HFSS, COMSOL, and ADS for antenna and RF-system design, while MATLAB and Python were used for signal processing and inference development.
+A large part of the work was experimental.
+During my PhD, I fabricated and tested more than 500 antenna prototypes using PCB milling systems and carried out extensive RF measurements and laboratory validation.
+I also contributed to the development of wireless sensing laboratories, PCB fabrication facilities, and AI-oriented sensing infrastructure.
+One conclusion became increasingly clear during this work: future wireless systems will likely integrate sensing directly into the physical layer instead of treating it as a separate subsystem.

 ---

-## Microwave Chemical Sensing
+## Microwave Chemical Sensing and MIMO RF Sensing

-During my PhD, I developed microwave sensing systems using antenna structures functionalized with advanced materials, including MoS₂, MoS₂/MoOₓ heterostructures, molecularly imprinted polymers, and carbon-nanotube composites.

-These sensors operate through changes in electromagnetic properties instead of resistance.
-The result is faster response, improved stability, and direct compatibility with wireless interrogation.

-I demonstrated detection of volatile organic compounds such as methanol, ethanol, and isopropanol, with detection limits below safety thresholds and stable behavior over extended periods.
+A major part of my doctoral research focused on microwave sensing systems using antenna structures functionalized with advanced sensing materials, including MoS₂, MoS₂/MoOₓ heterostructures, molecularly imprinted polymers, and carbon-nanotube composites.
+Unlike conventional resistive sensors, these systems operate through changes in electromagnetic behavior, making them naturally compatible with wireless interrogation and RF-system integration.
+Using these approaches, I demonstrated selective detection of volatile organic compounds such as methanol, ethanol, and isopropanol under room-temperature operation.
+An important direction that emerged from this work was extending single sensing elements into MIMO sensing architectures.
+This introduced several practical challenges, including mutual coupling, cross-sensitivity, interference between sensing elements, and stable inference under noisy measurement conditions.
+To address these problems, I worked on compact antenna structures together with learning-based inference models trained directly on experimentally measured RF data.
+This work eventually led to the development of a microwave MIMO electronic nose system capable of simultaneous sensing and communication within the same framework.
+The research resulted in multiple journal publications, startup funding, ongoing patent evaluation, and nomination of my PhD thesis for a Best Doctoral Thesis Award in sensor research.

 ---

-## MIMO RF Sensing Systems

-A key outcome of this work is a microwave MIMO sensing framework, where multiple antenna elements are used jointly to detect and distinguish chemical species.

-Extending from single sensors to arrays introduced several issues, including mutual coupling, cross-sensitivity, and interaction between sensing elements.
-These were addressed through compact antenna design and inference models trained on measured RF data.

-The resulting system functions as a microwave electronic nose capable of multi-gas detection and concentration estimation while maintaining communication functionality.
-This work led to several journal publications, a PhD thesis nomination, and ongoing patent evaluation.
+## Machine Learning and Experimental Inference

+Machine learning in my work is mainly used as a practical inference layer built on top of RF and electromagnetic behavior.
+I am more interested in physically meaningful and experimentally stable models than purely black-box architectures disconnected from the sensing hardware itself.
+Most of my work therefore combines physics-aware feature extraction with lightweight learning-based inference.
+The focus has included classification, concentration estimation, adaptive inference, multimodal fusion, and learning under practical noise and channel uncertainty.
+All models are trained and validated using experimentally measured data rather than synthetic-only datasets.
+I have also worked with SDR-based prototyping using USRP platforms, embedded systems, FPGA-assisted implementations, and real-time inference pipelines for deployable sensing systems.

 ---

-## Machine Learning in Practice

-Machine learning is used as an inference layer built on top of electromagnetic behavior.

-Feature design follows physical understanding of the system, and models are kept small enough for stable and interpretable operation.
-All models are trained and tested on measured data.
-The focus is on classification, regression, and adaptive estimation using Python and MATLAB.

----

-## Systems and Applications

-The work is carried out at the system level, from RF hardware to signal processing and inference.

-Applications include air quality monitoring, food safety, and health-related sensing.
-A broader direction is to extend these concepts to antenna arrays and massive MIMO systems, where wireless infrastructure can also serve as a distributed sensing platform.
+## Current Research Direction

+My current research focuses on deployable integrated sensing and communication systems for future wireless infrastructure.
+One major direction involves replacing bulky VNA-based RF sensing systems with compact on-chip RF readout architectures that are more suitable for scalable deployment.
+Another direction involves combining RF sensing with computer vision and multimodal inference to improve robustness and semantic awareness in complex environments.
+I am also interested in UAV-assisted ISAC systems for applications such as traffic monitoring, environmental sensing, disaster response, and infrastructure-limited communication.
+More broadly, I am interested in how future wireless networks can evolve from passive communication infrastructure into intelligent distributed sensing systems capable of interacting with their physical environment in real time.

 ---